Interviewing For A Job? Follow These Tips On Disclosing Your Disability

 - Stay calm.
 If you are asked an inappropriate question, stay calm and steer the conversation back to what is acceptable.
 While you ultimately may not want the position, use the interview as an opportunity to tactfully educate the interviewer.

 Although it has been illegal for decades, employers continue to discriminate against job applicants and employees based on a protected disability.
-If you believe you are the victim of unlawful discrimination, call the Law Offices of Corbett H. Williams at 949-679-9909 to schedule a free, no-obligation consultation.
+If you believe you are the victim of unlawful discrimination, talk to an Orange County employment attorney at the Law Offices of Corbett H. Williams at 949-679-9909 to schedule a free, no-obligation consultation.